-

 Stamping Textured Flowers with Gold Leaf

 Hey there, it’s Isa!
-Today, I’ve got something really cool to share with you—I’ll show you how to create a stunning card using gold leaf with your stamps!
+Today, I’ve got something really cool to share with you—I’ll show you how to create a stunning card using gold leaf with your the Textured Flowers stamp set!

 Now, I’m all about recycling and using what I have on hand.
 So, for this card, I decided to repurpose the back of a notepad.
 To give it some character, I glued down a page from an old measurement book I found at a flea market.
 The page already had these beautiful colored marks from a previous session with Dylusions sprays (you can check out that fun project here).
 I added some contrasting paint with a brush and my fingers to add even more texture.